madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 inWhich: I provide a not-so-awkward recommendation service for her.
 ---

+### 16th of July, 2021

+Not all interludes last five minutes.

+  - _La Tortue Rouge_ (2021).
+It is poetry but in the form of animation.
+It would appeal to you.

 ### 29th of July, 2019

   - [_Gin, Sex, Malaria, and the Hunt for Academic